microsoft/terminal/doc/TAEF.md

 Then you should be able to use `%TAEF%` as an alias of the actual `te.exe`.

-For the purposes of the OpenConsole project, you can run the tests using the `te.exe` that matches the architecture for which the test was build (x86/x64) in the pattern
+For the purposes of the OpenConsole project, you can run the tests using the `te.exe` that matches the architecture for which the test was built (x86/x64):

 	te.exe Console.Unit.Tests.dll